 The American Association of Diabetes Educators (AADE) has outlined the AADE 7 Self-Care Behaviors™ for diabetes self-management.
 Good news – you don’t have to do it alone, the Brook app is here to help!
 You can read more here about how Brook supports the AADE 7 Self-Care behaviors.

 Do you need support managing diabetes or know someone who does?
-Head over to the Expert Channel to chat with the Brook Experts and see how we can help.
+Chat with us in your Brook app and see how we can help.

 P.S.
 Concerned about your risk, or want to know symptoms to look out for?
 Check out the ADA web page to learn more.

-on February 13, 2020.
-Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Brook Experts.
+on February 13th, 2020.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Health Coaches.